torfinnnome/oppskrift/README.md

     }

     match /recipes/{recipeId} {
+      // CHOOSE ONE of the following `allow read` rules based on your needs:

+      // OPTION 1: Only authenticated users can read recipes.
-      // Authenticated users can read any public recipe OR their own recipes (public or private). allow read: if request.auth != null && (resource.data.isPublic == true || resource.data.createdBy == request.auth.uid);
+      // They can read any public recipe OR their own private recipes.
+      // allow read: if request.auth != null && (resource.data.isPublic == true || resource.data.createdBy == request.auth.uid);

-      // Optional: If you want even unauthenticated users to see public recipes,
-      // you would modify the read rule:
+      // OPTION 2: Public recipes are readable by ANYONE (even unauthenticated users).
+      // Authenticated users can also read their own private recipes.
-      // allow read: if resource.data.isPublic == true || (request.auth != null && resource.data.createdBy == request.auth.uid);
+      // THIS IS THE RULE TO USE FOR SHAREABLE PUBLIC RECIPES. allow read: if resource.data.isPublic == true || (request.auth != null && resource.data.createdBy == request.auth.uid);

       // Users can only create recipes for themselves. allow create: if request.auth != null && request.resource.data.createdBy == request.auth.uid;